sikrip/zzw30/oil-pressure-drops/README.md

 # Oil Pressure Drops

+## TL;DR
+I used an older version moroso oil pan on my 2zz MR2 track car.
+On left turns the oil pressure was dropping significantly.
+The more the lateral Gs the more the pressure drop.
+I solved this issue by installing a GPAN3 oil pan.

 ## Findings
 When driving the car on track and despite the fact that I run a moroso oil pan on my 2zz I have observed that on **left turns** there is significant pressure drop.